tamizhvendan/tamizhvendan.github.com/source/_posts/2014-12-23-step-2-fsharp-phonecat-views-using-razor.markdown

     Images : seq<string>
   }
 ```
-It's a typical type definition in fsharp which describes the domain model ```Phone```.
+It's a [typical type definition](http://fsharpforfunandprofit.com/series/understanding-fsharp-types.html) in fsharp which describes the domain model ```Phone```.
 Also if you remember we have already created a type with the same name ```Phone``` in [the previous step](https://github.com/tamizhvendan/fsharp-phonecat/blob/1/Domain/Production.fs#L29-L33).
-Though they share the name both are being used in two different context.
+Though they share the name both are being used for different purposes.
 One for showing all the details of a phone and other one is for showing only few details about a phone.

-This is what we call us [bounded context in DDD](http://martinfowler.com/bliki/BoundedContext.html) which we can easily achieved in fsharp using modules.
+This is what we call us [bounded context in DDD](http://martinfowler.com/bliki/BoundedContext.html).
+In fsharp we can easily achieve it using modules with less verbosity.

 We have also used another awesome feature of fsharp called [units-of-measure](http://fsharpforfunandprofit.com/posts/units-of-measure/) which help us [avoid failures in unit-coversion](http://en.wikipedia.org/wiki/Mars_Climate_Orbiter#Cause_of_failure) by providing strong typed data.

 In the later posts we will be extending the domain based on theses measure types right now it just expresses the domain correct.
-These measure types are not created yet so lets create them adding a source file in *Domain* project with the name ```Measures```
+These measure types are not created yet so lets create them by adding a source file in **Domain** project with the name ```Measures```

 ```fsharp
 namespace PhoneCat.Domain